AIR tilting subcategories of extended hearts: Introduction

-In this paper, for any positive integer $d$, we introduce the notion of AIR tilting subcategories in the $d$-extended hearts of $t$-structures associated with silting subcategories.
-This construction extends the aforementioned bijection to a significantly more general setting (see \Cref{thm:bi}).
-Our approach provides a unified treatment that simultaneously encompasses both the extended finitely generated module categories over finite-dimensional algebras and the extended large module categories over arbitrary unitary rings, as well as the truncated subcategories of finite-dimensional derived categories of proper non-positive differential graded algebras.
-See \Cref{sec:app} for more details.
+In this paper, for any positive integer $d$, we introduce the notion of AIR tilting subcategories within the $d$-extended hearts of $t$-structures associated with silting subcategories.
+This construction extends the aforementioned bijections to a significantly more general setting (see Theorem~\ref{thm:bi}).
+Our approach provides a unified framework that simultaneously recovers the cases of extended finitely generated module categories over finite-dimensional algebras, extended large module categories over arbitrary unitary rings, and truncated subcategories of finite-dimensional derived categories of proper non-positive differential graded algebras.
+We refer the reader to Section~\ref{sec:app} for further details and applications.

-Within this unified framework, we also introduce the notion of quasi-tilting subcategories of extended hearts, generalizing quasi-tilting modules.
-The latter were introduced in \cite{CDT} to realize one half of the equivalences appearing in Brenner–Butler's classical tilting theorem, and were later extended to infinitely generated modules in \cite{AMV}.
-We further investigate the structural and homological properties of the associated $d$-factor subcategories (see \Cref{thm:qtilt}), and show that every AIR tilting subcategory is quasi-tilting.
-For additional relationships between quasi-tilting modules and silting modules in the classical setting, we refer the reader to \cite{AMV,W4}.
+Within this unified framework, we also introduce the notion of quasi-tilting subcategories of extended hearts, generalizing the concept of quasi-tilting modules.
+The latter were originally introduced in \cite{CDT} to realize one half of the equivalences in the classical Brenner–Butler tilting theorem, and were subsequently extended to the setting of infinitely generated modules in \cite{AMV}.
+We investigate the homological and categorical properties of the associated $d$-factor subcategories (see Theorem~\ref{thm:qtilt}), and establish that every AIR tilting subcategory is quasi-tilting.
+For further connections between quasi-tilting modules and silting modules in the classical setting, we refer the reader to \cite{AMV,W4}.

-Finally, we define and study tilting subcategories of extended hearts.
-These can be viewed both as a generalization of classical tilting modules, sharing, for instance, the key property that the torsion classes they induce contain all injective objects (see \Cref{cor:injmap2}), and as a generalization of tilting modules of arbitrary finite projective dimension (see \Cref{exm:tiltmod}).
-We establish several characterizations of tilting subcategories of extended hearts, with particular emphasis on their relationships with AIR tilting subcategories and quasi-tilting subcategories.
-See \Cref{prop5} and \Cref{thm:equiv} for further details.
+Finally, we introduce and study tilting subcategories of extended hearts.
+These subcategories can be viewed as a generalization of classical tilting modules; in particular, they share the characteristic property that their induced torsion classes contain all injective objects (see Corollary~\ref{cor:injmap2}).
+They also generalize tilting modules of arbitrary finite projective dimension (see Example~\ref{exm:tiltmod}).
+We establish several characterizations of tilting subcategories in terms of their relationships with AIR tilting and quasi-tilting subcategories.
+For the precise statements, we refer the reader to Proposition~\ref{prop5} and Theorem~\ref{thm:equiv}.